sd5969/influence-reminders/README.md

 ## Installation

 Clone this repository, add the cron sample (adjusted to your file location) to your crontab and ensure your `mail` command works.
+You'll also need the `jq` tool.
-You can also host the `index.php` to get the web interface working.
+You can also host `index.php` to get the web interface working.

 ## Live Example

 [https://www.sanjitdutta.com/influence](https://www.sanjitdutta.com/influence)
 hosts a functional live example of this tool (as of December 2021).

+## Demo

+TBD